 The professional handling of major projects is becoming increasingly important given the large number of underground cable projects running simultaneously in the direct current sector.
-The ever-increasing route lengths, coupled with a simultaneous increase in the number of construction companies operating in joint ventures and – newly – in integrated project execution – require an immense amount of coordination.
-Intelligent control systems are indispensable here.
+The ever-increasing length of routes, combined with the growing number of construction companies operating in joint ventures and—more recently—in integrated project delivery, requires an immense amount of coordination.
+Intelligent control systems are indispensable in this regard.

 Amprion Underground Cable Route A-Nord